 PERSON EXCLUDES

-- International airfare USA – Basra / Erbil – USA.
+- International airfare USA – Erbil – USA.

-- Iraq Visa (obtainable upon arrival for approx. US$77.00- to be paid in cash – subject to change).
+- Visas: Kurdish visa (currently obtainable upon arrival for approx. $77.00-to be paid in cash and Iraqi visa is an e-visa $160 – subject to change).

 - Beverages or any alcoholic drinks with or without meals and any meals not mentioned.